-PROGRAM DESCRIPTION: This program is intended to provide a beginning point for individuals seeking upward mobility or who aspire to become a registered nurse.
+The Registered Nursing Program, Generic Option, is intended to provide a beginning point for individuals seeking upward mobility or who aspire to become a Registered Nurse.
 The program is designed to prepare graduates with the knowledge and skills required to be successful on the National Council Licensure Exam for Registered Nurses (NCLEX-RN).

 The program enables students who aspire to become Registered Nurses to do so within a minimum period of time with a minimum duplication of course content and credits.
 SEARK College offers (2) options for students desiring to obtain the Associate of Applied Science Degree in Nursing (LPN/Paramedic to RN Transition & Generic Option).
 The Generic option requires students to complete coursework in fundamental skills already attained by the LPN/Paramedic.